danieljs777/fastoverflowtk/README.md

 # FastOverflow ToolKit
-I wrote this toolkit whilst studying Buffer Overflow Techniques.
+I started wroting this toolkit whilst studying Buffer Overflow Techniques.

 It works through FTP, SMTP, POP, HTTP protocols as well file outputs for playlists exploiting customized variables/commands and supports Vanilla (classic) buffer overflow technique, SEH ByPass and Egghunting.
 Additionaly, the toolkit makes use of session files and you can restore your walkthrough by default.